 Who we serve:

-Families alienated or distanced from each other by the challenges posed by extreme situations.
+Families estranged or distanced from each other by the challenges posed by extreme situations.
 Some of the possible scenarios include but are not limited to:

 - High conflict divorce